-I soon met John’s wife Stacy, who was a believer and had a few serious health issues of her own.
+I soon met John’s wife Stacy, who was a believer with a few serious health issues of her own.

 I prayerfully and secretly met with Stacy.
 She didn’t have anyone else, locally, to help her.
 We were all new in town, and God had opened a door for me to reach out.